NEWS

 Aki's May 2020

-Aki's book Blurred Transparencies in Contemporary Glass Architecture: Material, Culture, and Technology is published by Routledge.
+I am excited to have my book Blurred Transparencies in Contemporary Glass Architecture: Material, Culture, and Technology is published by Routledge.
 The book brings to light complex readings of transparent glass through close observations of six pivotal works of architecture.
 Written from the perspectives of a practitioner, the six essays challenge assumptions about fragility and visual transparency of glass.
-The foreword is written by glass artist and Aki's former employer James Carpenter.
+The foreword is written by glass artist and my former employer James Carpenter.

 Perspectives on Careers in Creativity and Innovation